 In any case, facial restructuring, including for esthetic purposes, usually requires surgery performed by an oral and maxillofacial skeletal surgeon.
 The same applies to jaw or chin surgery to correct a misaligned jaw or straighten the teeth.

-After teeth straightening surgery, the patient also needs to use orthodontic appliances like braces or aligners to complete treatment.
+After teeth straightening surgery, the patient also needs to use orthodontic appliances like braces or clear teeth aligners to complete treatment.
 It’s not possible to replacing these conventional treatments with tongue posture exercises by any stretch of imagination.

 Another concern is the lack of credible scientific research proving the efficacy of mewing as a medical option.
 Until this is addressed, you should still see an orthodontist or a doctor if you have any teeth or jaw-related abnormality or discomfort.